Peter and the Wolf’s Honest Lesson

 NARRATOR: And he started shouting.

-NARRATOR: Some people came to see what was happening.
-They brought picks and shovels, and everything else they could find to get rid of the wolf.
+NARRATOR: Some people came running to see what was happening.
+They brought picks and shovels and anything else they could find to fight the wolf.

-PETER: I saw the wolf over there.
-He´s looking at us right now!.
+PETER: I saw the wolf!
+He was peeking at me!

 NARRATOR: As the villagers approached the trees where the wolf was supposed to be, Peter started laughing.